HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 In Kubernetes, there is no concept of an OpenLiberty cluster.
 HCL DX Compose instances run as non-clustered Open Liberty instances.
 However, the system requires that Dynacaches in one pod detect value changes occurring in another pod.
 This synchronization is managed through the `INVALIDATION_TABLE` in the database.

-In Kubernetes, this synchronization is managed through a database table named `INVALIDATION_TABLE`.

 By default, the `INVALIDATION_TABLE` resides in the `RELEASE` domain or schema.
 In some deployments, it may be preferable to store this table in one of the other domains, such as `JCR`, `COMMUNITY`, or `CUSTOMIZATION`.